Putin hosts Belarus leader for further economic talks

 MOSCOW (AP) — Russian President Vladimir Putin hosted the leader of Belarus Friday for another round of difficult talks on closer integration amid mounting Russian economic pressure on its ex-Soviet ally.

-Belarusian President Alexander Lukashenko has accused the Kremlin of flouting its obligations on energy supplies while trying to strong-arm him into a closer alliance.
+Belarusian President Alexander Lukashenko has accused the Kremlin of flouting Russian commitments for energy supplies while trying to strong-arm him into a closer alliance.

-The two leaders smiled broadly and chatted about the weather but didn’t make any remarks on substance as they sat down for talks at Putin’s residence in Russia’s Black Sea resort of Sochi.
+Lukashenko and Putin smiled broadly as they sat down for talks at Putin’s residence in Russia’s Black Sea resort of Sochi.

+“I think it will be a fruitful day,” Putin said after the two leaders met one-to-one.
+Aides would join them at a second meeting, he said.

+Lukashenko noted that along with discussing the Russia-Belarus alliance, he and Putin touched on issues related to other ex-Soviet nations.

 The Kremlin has argued that Belarus, which relies on Russia for most of its energy needs, should accept greater economic integration if it wants to continue receiving Russian resources at subsidized prices.